Particular/docs.particular.net/servicepulse/usage-config.md

 #### Settings

-The follow settings are available to setup a connection to Amazon SQS:

-- LicenseComponent/AmazonSQS/AccessKey
-- LicenseComponent/AmazonSQS/SecretKey
-- LicenseComponent/AmazonSQS/Profile
-- LicenseComponent/AmazonSQS/Region
-- LicenseComponent/AmazonSQS/Prefix

-Refer to the [usage reporting](/servicecontrol/creating-config-file.md#usage-reporting) section of the ServiceControl config file for an explanation of the Amazon SQS-specific settings.
+Refer to the [usage Reporting when using the Amazon SQS transport](/servicecontrol/creating-config-file.md#usage-reporting-when-using-the-amazon-sqs-transport) section of the ServiceControl config file for an explanation of the Amazon SQS-specific settings.

 #### Minimum Permissions